theupdateframework/specification/tuf-spec.md

 Timestamp metadata (timestamp.EXT) MUST be written to non-volatile storage without a version prefix whenever it is updated.
 This is required because timestamp metadata is the only metadata file that may be requested without known version numbers.
-It is OPTIONAL for an implementation to write identical copies of timestamp.EXT to the respective VERSION_NUMBER.timestamp.EXT for record-keeping purposes.
+It is OPTIONAL for an implementation to write an identical copy of timestamp.EXT to the respective VERSION_NUMBER.timestamp.EXT for record-keeping purposes.